Edward144/SES-Notifications/README.md

 # SES-Notifications
 A basic log of email status notifications are sent via Amazon SNS POST requests.

-I don't expect anyone to find this useful, I am purely setting up this repository for my own reference and backup purposes.
+I don't expect anyone to find this useful, I am purely setting up this repository for my own reference.

 # How it works